AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Conclusion

 \section{Conclusion}

 This paper extends the task-based framework for AI and labor by introducing coordination compression as a distinct channel through which agentic AI reshapes organizations.
 Agent capital ($K_A$) reduces the friction of managing workers, expanding spans of control, compressing hierarchies, and---under positive task creation elasticity---expanding the frontier of feasible work.
 The model generates five propositions and a regime fork: the same technology produces broad-based gains or superstar concentration depending on a single parameter ($\beta$) that indexes who benefits from coordination compression.
 Numerical simulations with heterogeneous managers and workers confirm sharp regime divergence across a $2\times2$ parameter space.
-The regime fork holds economy-wide: coordination compression universally reduces unemployment and widens the manager--worker gap, but the pace of inequality reduction depends critically on $\beta$.
+Within the simulated firm, the regime fork extends beyond the managerial layer: coordination compression reduces the share of unassigned workers and widens the manager--worker gap across all regimes, but the pace of inequality reduction depends critically on $\beta$.
+Whether these within-firm patterns aggregate to economy-wide effects depends on general-equilibrium forces---inter-firm competition, labor market clearing, and endogenous entry---that the current partial-equilibrium framework does not model.

 The economic impact of AI depends not solely on the technological frontier, but on the elasticity of organizational structure in response to falling coordination costs---and on who controls that elasticity.